moby/moby/docs/sources/articles/https.md

  - `--identity` specifies the key file to use.
 This file contains the client's private key and its fingerprint is used by the daemon to identify the client.
 This file should be secured.
- - `--auth-authorized-keys` - specifies the client whitelist.
-This is a daemon configuration and should have its write permissions restricted.
+ - `--auth-authorized-keys` - specifies the directory containing the client public key files to whitelist.
+This is a daemon configuration and the directory should have its write permissions restricted.
- - `--auth-authorized-dir` - alternative method for specifying the whitelisted client public keys.
-Any public key file in this directory will be part of the client whitelist, therefore write access to this directory should be restricted.
  - `--auth-known-hosts` - specifies the list of daemon public key fingerprints which have been approved by the user and the host name associated with each fingerprint.